 Alix combines her passion for research and problem-solving with an empathetic ear and hands-on intuitive approach to treatment.
-She strives to bridge the gap between Eastern and Western concepts of health and to keep her patients informed of patterns presenting and related take-home methods such as herbs and exercises and meditations to bring them back in to alignment.
+She strives to bridge the gap between Eastern and Western concepts of health and to keep her patients informed of patterns presenting and related take-home methods such as herbal treatments, qi gong and meditations to bring them back in to alignment.

 My interest in Chinese Medicine was sparked after my own experiences with healing when a car accident at age 19 left me unable to walk and in chronic pain.
 I underwent multiple surgeries and months of muscle rehabilitation, physiotherapy, yoga, massage, and psych assessments, and when I was scheduled to be complete with rehab, I was still feeling chronic pain.
 I was frustrated with my body, confused why I wasn't recovering, and struggling to find a better answer.